DamBasement/wifi-warroom/wpa2_enterprise_eviltwin.md

-# 🛡️ WPA2-Enterprise / Evil Twin Attack Flow
+# 🛡️ WPA2-Enterprise
+## Time to perform this attack: 20 minutes

 ## 📍 Goal
-Simulate a WPA2-Enterprise Evil Twin attack in a SSH-only lab, using only CLI tools.
-The objective is to:
+> *Simulate a WPA2-Enterprise Evil Twin attack in a SSH-only lab, using only CLI tools.
+We are going to*
 - Capture the authentication handshake
 - Analyze EAP communications
 - Extract useful information (CA, server certs)